 The public comment period on the Preliminary Environmental Assessment closed May 29, 2013.
 The next opportunity for public involvement will be a 45-day protest period when the final environmental assessment and proposed decision are released.
-We currently anticipate this will occur later this year.
+We currently anticipate this will occur early this year.

 What is being proposed?

 Under this proposed land exchange, BLM would acquire: